Ravisharma2111/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 3. ### What is JSX?
+JSX stands for JavaScript XML.JSX makes it easier to write and add HTML in React.JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.

+JSX converts HTML tags into react elements.

+You are not required to use JSX, but JSX makes it easier to write React applications.

     *JSX* is a XML-like syntax extension to ECMAScript (the acronym stands for *JavaScript XML*).
 Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.